 "The defendant was witnessed by other patrons throwing the flamingo to the ground," local police said in a statement.
 "Due to the defendant's actions the flamingo suffered serious injuries and had to be euthanized.”

-As a result of the injuries, which are said to have nearly severed the animal’s legs, Bush Gardens chose to euthanize the animal rather than leave it in suffering.
+As a result of the injuries, which are said to have nearly severed the animal’s legs, Busch Gardens chose to euthanize the animal rather than leave it in suffering.
 Corrao has been charged with animal cruelty.

-Pinky was a rather important part of the Bush Gardens environment.
+Pinky was a rather important part of the Busch Gardens environment.
 The Chilean flamingo was 19 years old, and was often the center of attraction at the park.
 A video below, shared by the park, shows Pinky putting on an entertaining show not even five years ago: